mathspp/mathspp/pages/insider_test/wait-one-more-thing/_hero/hero.en.md

             custom_field: "sign_up_survey.interests"

         why-interests:
-          label: "Why are you interested in the topics you picked above?"
+          label: "4.
+Why are you interested in the topics you picked above?"
           display_label: true
           type: text
           validate: